acidtone/teaching-journal/index.md

 ---

+## May 8, 2022
+**Assumption**: A beginner will need a more convergent learning path until they can use their imagination.

+**Theory**: Providing a list of recommended starter projects will aid in learning.

+**Questions**:
+- How do we measure project effectiveness in learning?
+- Are projects the best format for early learning?
+- Does this apply equally to children vs ya vs adults?
+- How small should the projects be?
+- When do you introduce fat arrow?
+Function statements or expressions?
+    - Refactoring exercises:
+        - Finished code is given with `function` expressions.
+Goal: refactor using arrows.

+## Goal
+Create sample projects geared toward board games.
+Projects that:
+- can highlight a core learning topic
+    - dice
+        - `number`
+        - `array`
+        - `Math` object
+- is visual and can naturally introduce design elements
+    - dice
+        - html entities
+        - font icons
+        - svg
+        - animation
+- could make sense as a component in a larger project
+    - dice roller: digital dice tower
+        - separation of concerns

+## Project examples
+- dice
+    - roller
+    - builder
+    - games/components/apps
+        - iphone substitute if you forgot your dice
+        -
+- deck
+    - shuffler
+    - builder
+    - games/components/apps
+        - memory game
+        - war
+        - discards
+        - a card you stick on your head, game
+- counter
+    - health
+    - inventory
+    - wallet
+- backpack
+    - items!

+---

 ## April 23, 2022
 Research: Game design/development as a tool for teaching programming.
 - Most of the "[game development javascript](https://www.google.com/search?q=game+development+javascript)" results for articles and videos are unsatisfying.
 They are either: